 For more information visit: www.woodloes.com

-Closing date for applications is: Monday 13th January 2020
+Closing date for applications is: Monday 13th January 2020 midday

 Interviews will take place on: Monday 20th January 2020

 Community Academies Trust is committed to safeguarding and promoting the welfare of children and young people.
 We expect all staff to share this commitment and to undergo appropriate checks, including enhanced DBS checks and a willingness to demonstrate commitment to the standards which flows from Community Academies Trust vision and values.